Hyperion64/web-monitor/README.md

 The config.json file contains the following 3 JSON objects:

 * **settings**
-  - "frequency-minutes": sets frequency of scraping.
+  - "frequency": string which sets frequency of scraping.
+You can use a number, followed by ms, s, m, h or d to specify how long.
+You can also put multiple which will then be added.
+Like lets say a valid input would be "12m 10s".
+  - "url-range-frequency": number which specifies how often the program will iterate over the url-range.
+15 means it will iterate over the range every 15th time.
+See what a url-range is below.
   - "rss-port": sets port for rss feeds.
-  - "javascript": sets if javascript should be loaded when scraping.
+  - "browser": sets the browser used for scraping. "none" is the default.
+The other options are "firefox" and "chrome" if javascript should be loaded.
 Note that loading the js is by far the most resource intensive part in this program and could slow down already very busy and slow computers significantly for high frequency scrapes.
 Also note the dependencies in **Installation**.
-Defaults to false.
   - "js-load-time-seconds": set how long the js has time to load for each scraping, defaults to 2.
   - "messengers":
     - "matrix"